-4.50 Figure 12 shows only the strategic SuDS, which have been allocated to the most likely locations based on topography and engineering judgement.
-The final locations and sizes will depend on more detailed analysis and design.
+- 4.50 Figure 12 shows only the strategic SuDS, which have been allocated to the most likely locations based on topography and engineering judgement.
+The final location and sizes will depend on more detailed analysis and design, including the drainage route option chosen to underpin a drainage strategy and the capacity of the SuDS provided in the residential streets.
 Importantly open space will be required along all the main valley bottoms.
+Until such time as the legal basis for Surface water adoption bodies is established interim arrangements for maintenance of SuDS will be agreed at the planning application stage. - 4.51 In addition, roadside swales will be required along residential roads, to provide sustainable drainage at source, and reduce the impact of run-off at the strategic scale. - are overlaid on the Development Framework Plan (Figure 5) in order to highlight areas where an ongoing and iterative process of masterplanning and SuDS is likely to be required to adhere to the principles of the SuDS Strategy.
+It should be emphasised that the design of a viable development which incorporates an adoptable SuDS network for the site may generate revisions and refinements to the land use allocations and other drawn guidance as set out in this document.
+In particular it should be noted that detailed SuDS design may result in encroachment into areas identified for development on the Development Framework Plan, as shown in the IBC SuDS strategy.

-- 4.51 In addition, roadside swales will be required along residential roads, to provide sustainable drainage at source, and reduce the impact of run-off at the strategic scale. - 4.52 The preliminary strategic areas for SuDS shown on Figure 12 are overlaid on the Development Framework Plan (Figure 5) in order to highlight areas where an ongoing and iterative process of masterplanning and SuDS design is likely to be required to adhere to the principles of the SuDS Strategy.
-It should be emphasised that the design of a viable development which incorporates an adoptable SuDS network for the site may generate revisions and refinements to the land use allocations and other drawn guidance as set out in this document. - What the preliminary SuDS Strategy does demonstrate is that subject to certain minor modifications to the envisaged layout of development a practicable and effective SuDS system can be accommodated.
+4.53 What the preliminary SuDS Strategy does demonstrate is that subject to certain minor modifications to the envisaged layout of development a practicable and effective SuDS system can be accommodated.
 It includes guidance on relevant, site related technical requirements and constraints that any future proposed drainage strategy will need to take full account of.